paulhamsh/CYW43439-Micropython-Driver/README.md

 ## SPI timings

-The SPI interface is unusual in the setup most code uses - referre to as HICH_SPEED mode.
+The SPI interface has two timing modes, and boots in HIGH_SPEED mode.
+NORMAL mode is as expected and compatible with the Micropython SoftSPI class.
+This code sets the CYW into NORMAL mode as the first command write to ensure SoftSPI works normally.
+There is also code to handle the HIGH_SPEED mode but it is not used by default.
+Most drivers seem to leave this in HIGH_SPEED mode.
+HIGH_SPEED mode is unusual in the MISO read is on a different clock edge from the MOSI write.
 This is explained well here https://iosoft.blog/2022/12/06/picowi/ and shown in the timing chart below.
+It adds complexity to a SPI driver code.

+HIGH SPEED mode

 <p align="center">
   <img src="https://github.com/paulhamsh/CYW43439-Micropython-Driver/blob/main/CYW Timing High Speed.jpg" width="700" title="Timings">
 </p>

+NORMAL mode

 <p align="center">
   <img src="https://github.com/paulhamsh/CYW43439-Micropython-Driver/blob/main/CYW Timing Normal Speed.jpg" width="700" title="Timings">